robrobbins/RML/README.md

 	=> <div>I am an array</div>

-Or,
+Dashes:,

 	RML.tag('div', ['I', 'am', 'an', 'array'], 0, '-');

 	=> <div>I-am-an-array</div>

-Also, the `content` attribute of a config object may contain an array.
+And here, in the `content` attribute of a config object.
 The same procedure as above would apply for rendering it how you wanted.
 With commas for
 example: